songxiaoyu/SMiXcanK/README.md

 # S-MiXcan

 **S-MiXcan** is an R package for performing cell-type-aware **summary-based transcriptome-wide association studies (TWAS)**.
 It extends the MiXcan framework to analyze associations between genetically regulated gene expression (GReX) and traits and their functional cell types using GWAS summary statistics.

 ------------------------------------------------------------------------

 ## 🔬 Overview

 Traditional TWAS approaches predict gene expression at the *bulk tissue* level and test its association with disease traits, ignoring heterogeneity across cell types. **MiXcan** improves on this by enabling cell-type-aware TWAS, but it requires *individual-level genotype data*.

-**S-MiXcan** addresses this limitation.\
+**S-MiXcan** addresses this limitation.
 It provides a **summary-statistics-based** framework that:

--   Infers cell-type-specific GReX--trait associations from GWAS summary statistics.
+- Infers cell-type-specific GReX–trait associations from GWAS summary statistics.
 - Leverages MiXcan-trained cell-type models.
 - Evaluates functional cell-types.
 - Requires **no individual-level genotype data**.

 ------------------------------------------------------------------------